- Task 1: Guidance Document

 Consent, in healthcare setup, is considered to be an important part when it comes to carrying out ethics in healthcare setup.
 Proper implementation and use of consent in care and treatment plans are important to maintain the trust and autonomy of the patient.
 In this briefing report, focus has been given to the steps that healthcare workers will follow to ask or get consent from a patient with any healthcare needs.

-We understand that university assignments can be challenging, but with our University Assignment Help, you can take the pressure off.
+We understand that university assignments can be challenging, but with our Assignment Help online, you can take the pressure off.
 Our team of experienced professionals is dedicated to providing expert-written, plagiarism-free papers.
 Whether you need help with research, writing, or formatting, we’ll ensure your assignments meet academic standards and are delivered on time, every time.

 Recommendations